pelias/placeholder/README.md

 The best estimation is then returned, either as a set of integers representing the ids of those regions, or as a JSON structure which also contains additional information such as population counts etc.

-The data is sourced from the [whosonfirst](https://github.com/whosonfirst-data/whosonfirst-data) project, this project also included different language translations of place names.
+The data is sourced from the [whosonfirst](https://github.com/whosonfirst-data/whosonfirst-data) project, this project also includes different language translations of place names.

-Placeholder supports searching on, and retrieving tokens in different languages and also offers support for synonyms and abbreviations.
+Placeholder supports searching on and retrieving tokens in different languages and also offers support for synonyms and abbreviations.

 ---